Recovery Food and Post-Exercise Nutrition

 Give Your Body Carbohydrates To Recover

-Plagued with sore and stiff muscles following the first few workouts of the new year, motivation to happily continue exercising can be somewhat strained.
+Plagued with sore and stiff muscles following our workouts, motivation to happily continue exercising can be somewhat strained.
 No matter what your goal, whether it’s building muscle, becoming leaner, or losing weight, give your body the tools to recover and adapt to the physiological stress of exercise.
 With correct planning of recovery strategies and a sustainable exercise regime, your body will adapt and become fitter, stronger and faster, allowing you to get back to your sport or exercise in less time.

 What does recovery involve?

 So what exactly do we mean when we talk about recovery and recovery food?
 We mean carbs.